florisgravendeel/HUS/README.md

 ### Directory Layout
 ```
-C:
+.
 │
-├───backend # everything that has to do with the backend is in this folder
+├───backend                  # Everything that has to do with the backend is in this folder
 │   ├───app
-│   └───Dockerfile # use this Dockerfile to build the backend-image for Docker
+│   └───Dockerfile           # Use this Dockerfile to build the backend-image for Docker
 │       ├───libary           # Python subpackage containing all the required libraries
 │       ├───routers          # Python subpackage for routing internet traffic
 │       ├───sql_app          # Python subpackage for everything that belongs to the database
 │       ├───main.py          # The main function is executed in this class
-│       └───requirements.txt # contains a list all the packages needed by the backend
+│       └───requirements.txt # Contains a list all the packages needed by the backend
 │
 ├───frontend                 # everything that has to do with the frontend is in this folder
 │   ├───app
-│   ├───Dockerfile # use this Dockerfile to build the frontend-image for Docker
+│   ├───Dockerfile           # Use this Dockerfile to build the frontend-image for Docker
 │   ├───__init__.py          # The main function is executed in this file
 │   └───requirements.txt     # contains a list all the packages needed by the backend
 │       ├───libary           # Python subpackage containing all the required libraries
 │       ├───routers          # Python subpackage for routing internet traffic
 │       └───sql_app          # Python subpackage for everything that belongs to the database
 └───venv                     # This folder is invisible and it's used by the Python Interpreter.
 ```
 ### Setting up Dev